-One of the many weird parts about a DeLorean is its cooling system.
-The engine may be in the rear, but the coolant radiator is in the front.
-This not only makes for a very long coolant loop that takes a lot of fluid, but also means the system has multiple high points – and you have to bleed the air bubbles out from multiple places.
+Like in many areas, the DeLorean’s cooling system is a little bit different when compared to the average modern car.
+The coolant radiator is still in the front, but the engine’s mounted in the rear.
+This not only makes for a very long coolant loop that takes a lot of fluid, but also means the system has multiple high points – meaning you have to bleed the air bubbles out of multiple places.
 The system wasn’t really designed with ease of maintenance in mind, but thankfully there’s a few upgrades/modifications you can do to make this job easier!
 So today I’ll be installing one of DeLorean Parts NorthWest’s Wings-B-Cool modifications, a radiator bleeder kit.
 This procedure can theoretically be done on the car as-is if you’re small & flexible, but I highly recommend jacking up the front right corner & removing the front right wheel to give you plenty of space to work in.

 The normal procedure for bleeding the DeLorean’s radiator involves disconnecting a hose, having boiling hot coolant spray all over you in sputtering bursts between the air bubbles, then reattaching the hose again when you think you’ve got rid of all the bubbles.
 Even worse, if you have the original radiator, the hose barb is plastic and after 35+ years this plastic is very brittle and likely to crack on you, which means you have to replace the entire radiator.
 Thankfully I have an upgraded metal radiator, but even still it’s not a pleasant procedure.
 I did it once and swore that I’d do this modification before I had to change my coolant again.